hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/creating_sawtooth_network.rst

 .. note::

-   The guides in this chapter set up an environment with five Sawtooth validator nodes.
+   The guides in this chapter set up an environment with multiple Sawtooth validator nodes.
 For a single-node environment, see :doc:`installing_sawtooth`.

 To get started, choose the guide for the platform of your choice: